 What is DBT

 DBT was developed by Dr. Marsha Linehan.
-Visit Behavioral Tech to learn more.
+Visit Behavioral Tech to learn more about DBT's principle-based approach.
 DBT views psychological challenges as caused by difficulty regulating emotions and ineffective behavioral patterns.
 DBT is based on a dialectical world view of embracing opposing ideas simultaneously.
 A fundamental dialectic in DBT is the balance of acceptance and change.
 DBT combines evidence based change skills from CBT and acceptance based skills from the Zen tradition.
 DBT takes a behavioral perspective to do behavioral analysis in individual therapy, to understand what factors in our environment and ourselves influence our behavior, and to build skills to have more effective behavior.